 The methods used for this study are similar to that used by FPInnovations for their biomass availability estimations for timber supply areas in British Columbia (see Ref.
 [21] for an example).
 Like us, FPInnovations develops supply curves (cost-availability curves) based on a road network and historical harvests.
 However, their take on temporal variability is limited to examining two 5-year periods.
 As well, they limit their analyses to the boundaries of timber supply areas.
 We do not limit ourselves with arbitrary boundaries.

 Our analysis also shares similarities with work published by Yemshanov et al. [20].
 They develop supply curves at national and regional levels based on a national forest inventory and the location of cogeneration facilities associated with forest products manufacturing facilities.
-However, their analysis is based the reported annual volumes of processed wood at each manufacturing facility in a single year (2010). (and the corresponding residue delivery cost).
-Instead, we consider the exact spatial location of all the harvest sites over a 26-year period (1990-2015), and calculate the delivery cost for each harvest site in the year it was harvested.
+However, their analysis is based the reported annual volumes of processed wood at each manufacturing facility in a single year (2010), and the corresponding residue delivery cost).
+Instead, we consider the exact spatial location of all the harvest sites over a 26-year period (1990-2015) and calculate the delivery cost for each harvest site in the year it was harvested.

 In the next section we describe our study area and data sources.
 We then describe how we aggregate and analyze the data.
 We then present our distributional results in the form of marginal delivered biomass cost for each of the 26 years in the study period, and for each of the three alternative plant locations.
 We conclude with a discussion of financial considerations regarding forest residues as a biofuel feedstock, with relevance to forest companies, policy makers, and bioenergy investors.